tomato-300yen/slides/lab/pba/pba-11.md

 !!!!!
 ADDRESS 0x804b100 IS TAINTED (execve command, tag=0x01), ABORTING !!!!!
 ```

-1. Check whether argments of `execve` are taitned.
+1. Check whether argments of `execve` are tainted.
 2. `dta-execve` notices that the command is tainted with `0x01`.
 3. Raises an alert and then stops the child process.